Hyejin-Claire-Lee/ARSPA/README.md

   #### Setting up ZoKrates Path
 To ensure the ZoKrates binary is accessible from any directory, add it to your system's `PATH` environment variable.
-Run the following command to add the path to your shell’s configuration file (e.g., '.bashrc', '.zshrc'), making the change permanent:
+Run the following command to add the path to your shell’s configuration file (e.g., .bashrc, .zshrc), making the change permanent:
   ```
   echo 'export PATH=$PATH:$HOME/.zokrates/bin' >> ~/.zshrc  # or ~/.bashrc
   source ~/.zshrc  # apply the change